 Setúbal Muscatel, a renowned Portuguese wine, is produced in this region, south of Tagus river, and stretches to part of Alentejo’s coastline.

-Among other important factors, the muscatel, with Setúbal designation of origin, is characterized for being the wine with the most aromatic variety in the world.
+Among other important factors, the muscatel, with Setúbal designation of origin, is characterised for being the wine with the most aromatic variety in the world.
 Its main production is in the cities of Setúbal, Palmela and Montijo.

-If you stay here, know that you can schedule a tasting session of this Portuguese wine or even a wine workshop (includes a tasting session and a tour to the cellar and vineyards, in the presence of an enologist).
+If you stay here, know that you can schedule a tasting session of this Portuguese wine or even a wine workshop (includes a tasting session and a tour to the cellar and vineyards, in the presence of an oenologist).

 Alentejo Wine Route

-In Alentejo, the biggest region in the Portuguese territory, we’ll find a unique selection of white, red and rosé wines.
+In Alentejo, the biggest region in the Portuguese territory, you’ll find a unique selection of white, red and rosé wines.
 This wine region is subdivided into eight sub-regions: Portalegre, Borba, Évora, Redondo, Reguengos, Granja-Amareleja, Vidigueira and Moura.

 You should visit the whole region, but if you can’t do that at least go to the magnificent city of Évora, World Heritage since 1986.
 Discover its historic centre, where you’ll find the amazing Roman Temple, the cathedral and the Capela dos Ossos (Chapel of Bones).

 The specificity of these Alentejo wines comes from the geography and climate, very unique to this Portuguese region.

 Apart from Portalegre, influenced by Serra de São Mamede and its granitic soils, the remaining areas are plain, not allowing the condensation of the humidity that comes from the sea, and have a very warm and dry climate.
 All of these characteristics make these wines highly aromatic.